CasualYT31/ComputerWars/README.md

 ### Planned Features
 - Customisable Advance Wars engine: countries, graphics, units, terrains, COs, etc. will all be customisable, as well as a lot more.
-- The ability to not only modify the game using scripts, but also the ability to modify the engine itself.
+- The ability to not only modify the game using scripts, but also the ability to modify the engine itself if you so wish.
+- Map maker.
 - Internet play.
 - Campaign engine.
 - Cross-platform: Windows, macOS, and Linux.